Revenge of the Creature

 Revenge of the Creature (a.k.a.
-Return of the Creature and Return of the Creature from the Black Lagoon) is the first of two Universal-International sequels to Creature from the Black Lagoon.
-It was the only 3D film released in 1955 and the only 3D sequel to a 3D film released during "the golden age of 3D".
-Produced by William Alland and directed by Jack Arnold (the director of the first Creature film), the film stars John Agar, Lori Nelson, John Bromfield and Nestor Paiva.
+Return of the Creature and Return of the Creature from the Black Lagoon) is a 1955 3D monster film directed by Jack Arnold and produced and distributed by Universal-International.
+A sequel to the previous year's Creature from the Black Lagoon, it was the only 3D film released in 1955.
+Produced by William Alland, the film stars John Agar, Lori Nelson, John Bromfield and Nestor Paiva.
 The Creature was played by Tom Hennesy on land, and once again, portrayed by Ricou Browning underwater.
-It marked an early role for Clint Eastwood, in his film debut.
+The film marked the uncredited debut of Clint Eastwood as a laboratory technician.

-Revenge of the Creature premiered in Denver on March 23, 1955 and a "flat", non-3D sequel, The Creature Walks Among Us, followed in 1956.
-Revenge was released as a double feature with Cult of the Cobra.
+Revenge of the Creature premiered on March 11, 1955, and received a nationwide theatrical release on March 30, as a double feature with Cult of the Cobra.
+A "flat", non-3D sequel, The Creature Walks Among Us, followed in 1956.

 Plot

-Having previously survived being riddled with bullets, the Gill-man is captured and sent to the Ocean Harbor Oceanarium in Florida, where he is studied by animal psychologist Professor Clete Ferguson (John Agar) and ichthyology student Helen Dobson (Lori Nelson).
+Having previously survived being riddled with bullets, the Gill-man is captured and sent to the Ocean Harbor Oceanarium in Florida, where he is studied by animal psychologist Professor Clete Ferguson and ichthyology student Helen Dobson.

-Helen and Clete quickly begin to fall in love, much to the chagrin of Joe Hayes (John Bromfield), the Gill-man's keeper.
+Helen and Clete quickly begin to fall in love, much to the chagrin of Joe Hayes, the Gill-man's keeper.
 The Gill-man takes an instant liking to Helen, which severely hampers Clete's efforts to communicate with him.
 Ultimately, the Gill-man escapes from his tank, killing Joe in the process, and flees to the open ocean.

 Unable to stop thinking about Helen, the Gill-man soon begins to stalk her and Clete, ultimately abducting her from a seaside restaurant where the two are at a party.
 Clete tries to give chase, but the Gill-man escapes to the water with his captive.
 Clete and police arrive just in time and when the creature surfaces, police shoot him as Clete saves Helen.

 Cast

 Production

-Using the working titles of Return of the Creature and Return of the Creature from the Black Lagoon, filming took place at Marineland of Florida which played the part of the film's Ocean Harbor Oceanarium.
+Using the working titles of Return of the Creature and Return of the Creature from the Black Lagoon, filming took place at Marine Studios which played the part of the film's Ocean Harbor Oceanarium.
 The St. Johns River stood in for the Amazon in the film.

 The Lobster House restaurant where the Creature kidnaps Helen was located in Jacksonville, Florida.
 It was destroyed by fire in 1962.
 The Diamondhead Restaurant (now the River City Brewing Co.) was built adjacent to the site where the old Lobster House once stood.
 Friendship Park was built on the vacant land near where the Lobster House stood.

-Revenge of the Creature marks the screen debut of Clint Eastwood, who appears uncredited as a lab technician named Jennings early in the story.
-He is shown having a discussion with Professor Ferguson, accusing a test subject cat of eating a lab rat, only to find the rat in his lab coat pocket.